antonhibl/fartilizer/README.md

 > **Note:** The above license section is written to explicitly communicate the author’s intellectual property
 > requirements.
 The mod should not be used in modpacks without properly crediting the author; it also shouldn't be
-> forked without crediting the original author, Anton Hibl or 'kushcola'.
+> forked without crediting the original author, kuzhcola.